 6. Sections 22, 24, 25-26 to the extent that these sections incorporate by reference the Air Quality Management Framework.
-Air quality triggers and limits have not been set with reference to the health of CPDFN members, with regard to their ability to use and enjoy the traditional lands, or with regard to the need to maintain certain areas for the exercise of Treaty Rights and traditional uses.
+See also Schedule A. Air quality triggers and limits have not been set with reference to the health of ACFN members, with regard to their ability to use and enjoy their property, or with regard to the need to maintain certain areas for the exercise of Treaty Rights and traditional uses.